 This Apple Crumble Cheesecake has to be one of the best autumn dessert recipes.
 You really do get the best of both worlds.
 Imagine a buttery biscuit base filled with creamy vanilla cheesecake, swirled with cinnamon spiced apples, topped with crunchy, oaty crumble.
 Oh, then served with a delicious salted caramel sauce.
 It is just so good.

-It is no secret that I love crumbles.
+Crumbles are delicious.
 I just think they are such a cosy and comforting pudding.
 Who doesn’t enjoy an apple and blackberry crumble or rhubarb and ginger crumble with lashings of custard or cream?
 Side note, my Homemade Honeycomb Ice Cream is also very good with crumble.

-‘But what is a crumble cheesecake?’
-I hear you ask.
-Put simply, it is all the best bits of an apple crumble, transformed into a velvety baked cheesecake.
 We have a crunchy, buttery digestive biscuit base.
 A smooth, creamy vanilla-infused cheesecake swirled with soft cinnamon spiced apples.
 All finished off with an incredible oaty crumble topping.
 A bit like a streusel or ‘apple crisp’ if you are from America.
 Finally, a drizzle of sweet and salty salted caramel sauce brings it all together to create the most heavenly autumn dessert.

 Why you will love this Apple Crumble Cheesecake recipe: